-In 2021 the temporal (annual) programme consisted of four sites on the Dyfi.
+In 2024 the temporal (annual) programme consisted of four sites on the Dyfi.
 The temporal data is used to look at trends in juvenile salmon and trout densities giving an indication of how successful spawning has been across the whole catchment.
-The Dulas North is not accessible to salmon.